-The Department has two other governmental funds (non-major) beside the General Fund:

-- Joint Training Fund is used to account for the operations of a joint operational and EMS training services and administration program among the fire agencies of Belmont, Millbrae, San Bruno, San Mateo, Foster City and Central County Fire Department. - 2) Capital Projects Fund is used to account for the acquisition and construction of capital assets other than those that remained with the member agencies.
+The Department has one other governmental fund (non-major) in addition to the General Fund, Internal Service Fund and the Capital Projects Fund.
+The Joint Training Fund is used to account for the operations of a joint operational and EMS training services and administration program among the fire agencies of Belmont, Millbrae, San Bruno, San Mateo, Foster City and Central County Fire Department.